Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

+\ac{MC} Dropout provides a practical stochastic approximation to posterior inference by interpreting inference-time dropout as a lightweight variational Bayesian approximation~\citep{gal2016dropout}, and is widely used as a baseline to evaluate the stochastic uncertainty~\citep{laves2019temperature,ovadia2019can}.
+It is therefore included here as a representative stochastic baseline.
+The \ac{MC} Dropout experimental configuration follows the protocol of~\citep{laves2019temperature}.

-To evaluate the contribution of each proposed component, four configurations were compared: the baseline Bayesian model (BCXR-Net); BCXR-Net with $\mathcal{L}_{\text{AvUC}}$~\cite{krishnan2020improving}; BCXR-Net with the proposed $\mathcal{L}_{\text{CUB}}$; and BCXR-Net with $\mathcal{L}_{\text{CUB}}$ combined with \ac{DTS}.
-All experiments were performed with identical hyperparameters to ensure a fair comparison.
-To quantify the calibration effectiveness, the uncertainty separation metric $\Delta U = \bar{U}_{\text{incorrect}} - \bar{U}_{\text{correct}}$ is introduced, which measures the difference in mean uncertainty between incorrect and correct predictions.
+To evaluate the training-time contribution of the proposed objective, Table~\ref{tab:results} compares BCXR-Net, CXR-Net with \ac{MC} Dropout (where CXR-Net is the deterministic model counterpart to BCXR-Net), BCXR-Net with $\mathcal{L}_{\text{AvUC}}$~\citep{krishnan2020improving}, and BCXR-Net with the proposed $\mathcal{L}_{\text{CUB}}$.
+To quantify the training-time calibration effectiveness, the uncertainty separation metric $\Delta U = \bar{U}_{\text{incorrect}} - \bar{U}_{\text{correct}}$ is introduced, which measures the difference in mean uncertainty between incorrect and correct predictions.
 A higher $\Delta U$ indicates that the model assigns high uncertainty to erroneous predictions and low uncertainty to correct ones, thereby reflecting better calibration quality.

-Table~\ref{tab:results} summarizes the experimental results.
+Fig.~\ref{fig:cxr_uncertainty_kde_overlay} shows the KDE curves of predictive uncertainty for correct and incorrect predictions under each configuration.

 The baseline Bayesian model achieves an accuracy of 95\% with an \ac{AvU} of 0.43.
-Adding $\mathcal{L}_{\text{AvUC}}$ improves the \ac{AvU} score to 0.59 but lowers the accuracy.
-In contrast, the proposed $\mathcal{L}_{\text{CUB}}$ achieves higher accuracy (97\%) and improved \ac{AvU} (0.90), demonstrating more effective regularization for uncertainty calibration.
-The uncertainty separation $\Delta U$ increases from 0.26 (baseline) to 0.58 (complete framework), representing a substantial improvement.
-This enhanced separation is critical for clinical deployment, where reliable uncertainty estimates enable the identification of predictions requiring expert review.

-Figure~\ref{fig:bcce_comparison} illustrates the effect of \ac{DTS} on the confidence-uncertainty relationship.
-Before calibration, the empirical curve deviates substantially from the theoretical boundary, particularly in the low-to-medium confidence region.
-The optimal temperature parameters ($T_{\text{high}} = 0.874$, $T_{\text{low}} = 2.991$) were obtained by minimizing \ac{BCCE} on the validation set using the L-BFGS optimizer.
-After applying \ac{DTS} with these optimized temperatures, the empirical curve aligns closely with the theoretical bound, with \ac{BCCE} reduced from 78.08 to 33.70 (a 56.8\% reduction).
-This calibration improvement is achieved without affecting classification accuracy, as \ac{TS} preserves the rank order of predictions.
-These results demonstrate that $\mathcal{L}_{\text{CUB}}$ provides effective training-time regularization for uncertainty calibration, while \ac{DTS} offers complementary post-hoc refinement.
-Together, they yield a well-calibrated uncertainty-aware screening system suitable for clinical deployment.
+As shown in Fig.~\ref{fig:cxr_uncertainty_kde_overlay}, the KDE curves of its correct and incorrect predictions span a broad uncertainty range and exhibit substantial overlap across the mid-uncertainty region, with no clear separation between the two distributions.
+This indicates that, while \ac{VI}-based posterior inference captures the uncertainty of the parameter, it does not by itself align uncertainty with prediction correctness.